-Throughout this blog, you’ll hear me say that “it’s not a list of things to do in Europe, without at least one church on it”.
+Throughout this blog, you’ll often hear me say that “it’s not a list of things to do in Europe, without at least one church on it”.
 However, now instead of just one or two entries on a list, I’ve made a list that is exclusively churches.
 Specifically, we’re going to focus on churches in Copenhagen that you can add to your itinerary.

 Admittedly, some of the Copenhagen churches are better than others, but I’m a big fan of providing options.
 So, whether you visit one church on this list or all of them, you have plenty of options for your itinerary.